Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 On the flip side, hardware wallets do have some extra layers of security - everything from custom PIN codes, all the way to advanced features to keep your assets safe.

+You now know that while MetaMask offers incredible freedom and control, staying safe is a team effort.
+Basically, you and your wallet are working together.
 Now that we’ve had a serious chat about browser safety, let’s get to the more-fun parts of this MetaMask wallet review - namely, how to set up MetaMask, and how to use MetaMask.

-Setting up MetaMask
+Setting Up MetaMask

 That’s it!
 You’re now the proud owner of a MetaMask wallet.
 Are you ready to start using it?
 Let's continue our MetaMask wallet review by discussing how to use the tool.

-How to use MetaMask?
+How to Use MetaMask?

-Exploring Ethereum with MetaMask
+Exploring Ethereum With MetaMask

 What is MetaMask best at?
-Well, judging by user MetaMask wallet reviews, the best thing about this tool is the fact that you can explore the dApps of the Ethereum blockchain with it.
+Well, judging by user MetaMask wallet reviews, the best thing about this tool is the fact that you can explore dApps of the Ethereum blockchain with it.
 For crypto newbies, it’s a great introduction to the blockchain because you’ll be using a browser that you’re comfortable with.

 One dApp that is often used with MetaMask is MyEtherWallet, which I spoke about in the "MetaMask VS MyEtherWallet" section.
 So, what other dApps can you explore with MetaMask?